Hawkwing185/hello-world/README.md

 Greetings!

-Fairly new, but keen to learn.
 I have an addiction to chocolate.